Fast and slow surfactants in turbulence-driven bubble breakup: Introduction

 \section{Introduction}

-Gas bubbles dispersed in turbulent flows play a crucial role in mediating the transfer of mass and energy across interfaces.
-At the ocean surface the bursting of bubbles produces sea spray aerosols \citep{Deike2022, Deike2022agu,Cochran2017}, influencing atmospheric and climate processes, while bubbles entrained underwater break \citep{Deike2016,Deane2002} and influence gas exchange \citep{deike2018gas,Deike2022,deike2025}.
+Gas bubbles dispersed in turbulent flows play a crucial role in mediating the transfer of mass and energy across interfaces \citep{Mathai2020}.
+At the ocean surface, the bursting of bubbles produces sea spray aerosols \citep{Deike2022, Deike2022agu,Cochran2017}, influencing atmospheric and climate processes, while bubbles entrained underwater break \citep{Deike2016,Deane2002} and influence gas exchange \citep{deike2018gas,Deike2022,deike2025}.
 Underwater bubbles transport facilitates oil and gas migration from deep wells, while bubble breakup enhances gas dissolution through increased interfacial area and enhanced mixing in bubble column reactors \citep{Galinat2005,Risso2018}.
+Bubbles also play an important role in wastewater treatment, energy systems, advanced manufacturing, food production and agriculture \citep{Garbin2025bubbly}.

 In practical configurations, air-water interfaces are almost always contaminated by surface active agents (surfactants) related to biological or anthropogenic activities.
 The presence of surfactant modulates surface waves dynamics \citep{Erinin2023}, bubble rise velocity \citep{takemura1999rising,tagawa2014surfactant,farsoiya2024}, bubble bursting \citep{eshimaauregan2025}, with surface tension gradients leading to Marangoni flows, as well as tip streaming leveraged in microfluidics devices to produce droplets \citep{eggleton2001tip,rubio2023influence}.
 Another practical example of surfactant effects include oil-contaminated surfaces, where surfactants are used in mitigation strategies but also lead to chemical transport by aerosolization \citep{Sampath2019, Feng2023}.
 Beyond Marangoni effects, variations in surface tension and sorption kinetics also play important roles \citep{fernandez2025influence}, and comparison between the time scale of adsorption/desorption of surfactant molecules with the characteristic time scale of the flow of interest becomes necessary.
 A comprehensive understanding of surfactant-mediated bubble behavior is essential for both mitigating environmental impacts of marine pollution and optimizing industrial processes involving gas–liquid interactions.